dancameron/gbs-addon-suggestions-advanced/readme.txt

 4. Open a page on the front end of your site and click on the newly created "Suggest a deal" link in your menu.
 Create newly suggested deal by completing this form.

 5. Go to the backend of your site and click on the Deals link.
 All suggested deals will appear as drafts.
 Locate the suggested deal and click the Edit link.
-Scroll to the bottom of the deal page, check the box for "Is a Suggested Deal", and hit the publish button.
+Scroll to the bottom of the deal page, check the box for "This is a suggested deal.", and hit the publish button.
 This will make the suggested deal appear on the suggested deals page (http://your-site.com/suggested/deals/).

 6. Add a menu link for the "Suggested Deals" page like you did for step 3